The Levchin Prize

 The trophy, and all its components, are CNC machined from solid billet 7000 series aluminum.
 Each finished trophy takes roughly 6 hours on several different machines to fabricate.
 In the final step of the process, the finished parts are hard anodized to protect the surface finish.

-Nomination and elegibility
+Nomination and eligibility

 To submit a nomination please visit the nomination page.
 Prize winners will be selected by the award selection committee.
 Everyone is eligible.
 The only requirement is that award winners attend the award ceremony at the Real World Cryptography conference on the year when the award is given.